Which drug enters the CNS rapidly without difficulty crossing the blood brain barrier?

 What are the visceral reflexes?

-In which cranial nerve we cannot find preganglionic fibers of parasympathetic neurons?
+In which cranial nerve can we not find preganglionic fibers of parasympathetic neurons?

 What is the state of unconsciousness in which an individual cannot respond to stimuli?

-Where is the center of the reticular activating system located?
+Where the center of the reticular activating system is located:

 75% of all parasympathetic outflow travels through which nerve?